The Shinkansen network

 Along Sanyo Shinkansen Nozomi connects Hakata and Hiroshima.

-The Hikari is the second fastest bullet trains, taking about three hours from Tokyo to Shin Osaka.
+The Hikari is the second fastest service, taking about three hours from Tokyo to Shin Osaka.
 One 16 car Hikari train from Tokyo continues along the Sanyo Shinkansen Line as far as Okayama each hour.
-The Kodama is the slowest train as it stopped at every stations between Tokyo and Shin Osaka.
+The Kodama is the slowest train, as it stopped at every stations between Tokyo and Shin Osaka.

 To reach the island of Kyushu, you may need to connect with the Kyushu Shinkansen, which has three types of Shinkansen.

-The Mizuho is the fastest train category, stopping at Hakata, Kumamoto and Kagoshima-Chuo. it provides though service to the Sanyo Shinkansen starting from Shin-Osaka.
+The Mizuho is the fastest train service, stopping at Hakata, Kumamoto and Kagoshima-Chuo.
+It provides through services to the Sanyo Shinkansen starting from Shin-Osaka.